|

 Humane Society International (HSI) has offices in Australia, the US, Canada, Europe and Central America to help carry out and support field activities and programs in over 35 countries.
 HSI Australia works as a major non-government force in Australia and the region for wildlife conservation and animal protection.

-HSI is the global program arm of The Humane Society of the United States (HSUS) the world's largest non-government animal protection organisation, with over 10 million members, based in Washington DC.
+HSI is the global program arm of The Humane Society of the United States (HSUS) the world's largest non-government animal protection organisation, with over 12 million members.

 Our vision is a world in which people change their interaction with other animals and their environments, evolving from exploitation and harm to respect and compassion.